sr42-dev/sr42-dev/README.md

 </br>
 </br>

 Disclaimer : This is not a resume.
-The subjects listed above are merely learning interests and their listing on this README is not an indication of experience or skill level.
+The subjects listed above are merely learning interests and their listing on this README is not necessarily an indication of experience or skill.